Coronary Calcium Scan

 - The SHAPE Program - dedicated to heart attack prevention

 Most people who suffer heart attacks have only average or slightly elevated cholesterol.
 In people with cholesterol levels as low as 180, heart attack is still the leading cause of death.
 Many people with plaque deposits often do not have any symptoms.
 This is why a coronary calcium scan is so important.
 This simple test can provide an early warning of coronary artery disease before experiencing any cardiac symptoms.

 A coronary calcium scan is simple and easy.
 The patient is in a prone position in the scanner machine and there are no injections.
 The test involves two breath holds and takes only about five minutes.
 To measure how much calcium has accumulated in the coronary arteries, we use a state-of-the-art, 128-slice, dual-source CT scanner which is many times faster than a conventional CT scanner.

 This screening is for women over 55 and men over 45 with the following risk factors:

 - High blood pressure

 - 128-slice dual source CT scanner

 - Same-day electronic reporting

-A physician's referral is not required for a coronary calcium scan, but we do request the name of a doctor whom you have seen within the last two years.
-A final written report will be mailed or faxed to the patient (if requested at the time of service) and the designated cardiologist or other physician within 48 hours of the test.
-The report includes the findings from the medical history, the cholesterol level and the results of the coronary calcium scan.
+A doctor's referral is not required for a coronary calcium scan, but we do request the name of a doctor whom you have seen within the last two years.
+A final written report will be sent to the patient (if requested at the time of service) and the designated cardiologist or other doctor within 72 hours of the test.